Camberwell and Peckham: Constituency profile

-The constituency is very ethnically diverse, and has the highest proportion of black, African, and Afro-Caribbean residents of all constituencies in England and Wales, according to Office for National Statistics 2011 Census figures, at 37.4%.
-This includes 22.4% being African (highest), 9.3% being Caribbean and 5.7% being of any other black background (highest).
+The constituency was very ethnically diverse, and had the highest proportion of black, African, and Afro-Caribbean residents of all constituencies in England and Wales, according to Office for National Statistics 2011 Census figures, at 37.4%.
+This included 22.4% African residents (highest), 9.3% Caribbean, and 5.7% of any other black background (highest).
 More than two-fifths (40.8%) of residents were born outside of the UK.

-With 50.6% of all residential properties being social housing, it also has the highest proportion of social housing of any parliamentary constituency in the United Kingdom.
-More than three in 10 residents are single parents.
+With 50.6% of all residential properties being social housing, it also had the highest proportion of social housing of any parliamentary constituency in the United Kingdom.
+More than three in ten residents were single parents.

-The area is also socially diverse with fine Georgian houses in parts of Camberwell, while Nunhead to the east has experienced considerable regeneration in recent years.
+The area was also socially diverse, with fine Georgian houses in parts of Camberwell, while Nunhead to the east had experienced considerable regeneration in recent years.

-At least two conservation area groupings exist containing pockets of upmarket housing stock, principally Camberwell Grove and Camberwell Green.
-The housing stock has expanded in the early-21st century due to major increases in Central London property prices, which has led to new private sector-funded housing initiatives.
-As such, rents across the private rented sector have multiplied, affecting its long-term communities who have entrenched high reliance overall on the rented sector, pushing residents away by eviction or further away from owning their own homes near to their communities.
+At least two conservation area groupings existed, containing pockets of upmarket housing stock, principally Camberwell Grove and Camberwell Green.
+The housing stock had expanded in the early-21st century, due to major increases in Central London property prices, which had led to new private sector-funded housing initiatives.
+As such, rents across the private rented sector had multiplied, affecting the long-term communities, who had entrenched high reliance overall on the rented sector, pushing residents away by eviction or further away from owning their own homes near to their communities.

-King's College Hospital, one of London's largest teaching hospitals, and the Maudsley Hospital are major employers in the constituency.
-One in seven residents are employed in human health and social work.
+King's College Hospital, one of London's largest teaching hospitals, and the Maudsley Hospital were major employers in the constituency.
+One in seven residents were employed in human health and social work.